SteveHodge/assistantdm/readme.txt

  ui - ui for party and rolls panel and dialogs. should contain only common ui and dialogs util - util classes for external communication (XML handling, file uploading, logging)

+---=== NEW HIGH LEVEL APP ARCHITECTURE ===---
+The Module system will be used for coordinating parts of the system, and loading/saving app and installation specific settings (server addresses, hardware related settings, directory defaults etc).
+Party (which may need a rename) will coordinate campaign related stuff including ruleset preferences, characters, and current encounter state.

 ---=== NEW NOTIFICATION IMPLEMENTATION ===---
 Plan is for there to be a single listener list (per character).
 Listeners will provide a string template for the sources they are interested in.
 Events will then be sent to interested listeners.